vmware-archive/modernization-cookbook-template/content/recipes/rest-api-design-steps.md

 > Query parameters are typically optional.
 Defining query parameters that are required for a request is generally considered bad practice.

-### API Evolution Strategies
+### Define API Evolution Strategy

 #### Goal:
-The goal of this step is to ...
+The goal of this step is to determine how the APIs will evolve incrementally over sprint iterations.
+Typically this would involve agreement on a versioning strategy.

+> First step in determining a version strategy is to come to agreement on the definition of a non-backward compatible change.
+A common approach is to adopt the [tolerant reader](https://martinfowler.com/bliki/TolerantReader.html) principle.
+This can help mitigate

 #### non-versioning strategy

-TBD - details on why implementing a versioning mechanism should be avoided if at all possible and how that could be accomplished.
+> The non-versioning evolution entails always making enhancements to an API in a backwards compatible fashion.
+In the event that this cannot be done, then a temporary version of the API is created and a process is initiated that would upgrade all consuming application to the latest version.
+Once the process is completed, the legacy version is then removed.

+> Ideally an API could start without a versioning mechanism in place and one would not be implemented until it is determined for sure that it is needed.

 #### versioning strategy
 TBD - details on why a URL versioning mechanism should be avoided and why a date based custom header is advantageous.

-The following is a comment from Fielding in regards to using a url versioning mechanism.
+> The following is a comment from Fielding in regards to using a url versioning mechanism. <br>

-> **Roy T. Fielding** <br>
+**Roy T. Fielding** <br>
-> _@fielding_ <br>
+_@fielding_ <br>
-> The reason to make a real REST API is to get evolvability … a "v1" is a middle finger to your API customers, indicating RPC/HTTP (not REST)
+The reason to make a real REST API is to get evolvability … a "v1" is a middle finger to your API customers, indicating RPC/HTTP (not REST)

 ---